 In addition to assets, the statement of financial position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expenditure/expense) until then.
 The County has one item, deferred pension outflows, which qualifies for reporting in this category.
-The deferred pension outflows consist of pension plan contributions paid subsequent to the measurement date, pension plan changes in proportionate share, and differences between projected and actual earnings on pension plan investments.
+The deferred pension outflows consist of pension plan contributions paid subsequent to the measurement date, differences between expected and actual pension plan economic experience, changes in actuarial assumptions, pension plan changes in proportionate share, and differences between projected and actual earnings on pension plan investments.
 No deferred outflows of resources affect the governmental funds financial statements in the current year.

 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The County has two types of items, unavailable revenue and deferred pension inflows, that qualify for reporting in this category.
+The County has two items, unavailable revenue and deferred pension inflows, which qualify for reporting in this category.
+The County reports unavailable revenue in connection with receivables for revenues that are not considered to be available to liquidate liabilities of the current period.
 Unavailable revenue arises only under a modified accrual basis of accounting and, accordingly, is reported only in the governmental funds balance sheet.
 This amount is deferred and recognized as an inflow of resources in the period that the amounts become available.
 Deferred pension inflows arise only under an accrual basis of accounting and, accordingly, are reported only in the statement of net position.
 This amount consists of differences between expected and actual pension plan economic experience and also pension plan changes in proportionate share.

-D. Assets, Liabilities, Deferred Outflows or Inflows of Resources, and Net Position or Equity
+D. Assets, Liabilities, Deferred Outflows or Inflows of Resources, and Net Position or Equity (Continued)